Section VI: Benefits

 Applicable to All Educational Benefits

-- A regular full-time employee may use tuition waiver and tuition reimbursement options for a maximum of 18 credit hours per year.
+- A regular full-time employee may use tuition waiver and tuition reimbursement options for a maximum of 18 credit hours per calendar year.

 - Waivers are not granted for costs or fees for courses offered as part of special CNM programs including, but not limited to, the Workforce Training Center.